ERF: Energy Research and Forecasting Model: Conclusions and Future Work

 \section{Conclusions and Future Work}

 Since the introduction of ERF \citep{ERF_joss}, significant development has occurred that includes core modeling capabilities, Lagrangian particles, and adaptive mesh refinement.
 These features are, by design, highly modular and allow users to dynamically select between compressible and anelastic formulations and to choose the relevant physics models (e.g., LES vs. PBL, or dry vs. moist) for a given problem of interest.
 Thus ERF is well-suited for both exploratory studies and production runs of regional atmospheric flows.
-ERF's use of the state-of-the-art and well-supported AMReX framework ensures it will continue to run efficiently as architectures and operating systems evolve; AMReX shields ERF developers and users from most of the nuanced code changes necessary for new architectures.
+ERF's use of the state-of-the-art and well-supported AMReX framework ensures it will continue to run efficiently as architectures and operating systems evolve; AMReX shields ERF developers and users from many of the code changes necessary to operate on new architectures.

 This paper provides a detailed overview of the ERF software and its current capabilities.
-A variety of test cases relevant to atmospheric dynamics and to wind energy technology were presented to compare ERF with benchmark data.
+A variety of test cases were presented to compare ERF with benchmark data.
 For each problem considered here, ERF demonstrated the ability to replicate established results.
 These findings represent the first steps towards establishing ERF as a modern regional weather modeling tool and an attractive multi-GPU-capable replacement for WRF (or similar atmospheric simulation codes with limited GPU applicability).

 Future work includes continued development and validation of ERF.
 Over the next year, validation studies will focus on real-world cases with available observational data, including but not limited to simulation of flow over steep complex terrain as well as simulation of extreme events such as recent hurricanes.
 New capability development will include the generalization of meshing strategies to allow an embedded boundary (``cut cell'') representation of terrain and/or urban structures as well as use of the particle data structures to develop and test Lagrangian microphysics models.